halacs/wallclock/README.md

 5. TXD0
 6. +5V

-Sixth pin is the closest one to the ESP12-f microcontroller.
+Sixth pin is the closest one to the ESP12-F microcontroller.

-After flashing your clock, at the first boot, wifi AP turns on under the name of *halclock....*  .
+After flashing your clock, at the first boot, WiFi AP turns on under the name of *halclock....*  .
 SSID is fixed but the second part depends on the MAC address of the microcontroller.
 There has a hardcoded magic password: *password*.
 AP also turns on if WiFi client connection fails.

 ![main](docs/images/programming_interface.jpg)